Flowers are nice, but for a last-minute win, nothing beats a gift of a 1871 Club Premium Membership, GIFT a Membership Today

 9. Get tight to late-season turkeys.

-“One common trait of toms that have seen some pressure is a willingness to gobble, but a hesitation to walk far to a call,” says Tim Herald.
+“One common trait of toms that have seen some pressure is a willingness to gobble but a hesitation to walk far to a call,” says Tim Herald.
 “While it’s usually advisable to get as close to a turkey as possible before calling to him, it’s critical in late season, after birds have been bumped and the breeding peak is past.”
 The good news is that the heavier foliage of the late season makes that much easier to pull off.
 “I like to be within 75 to 100 yards, max, of a gobbler before I even touch a call now.
 If a bird is roosted, you have that fuller canopy and darker shadows to make getting tight possible.
 If I strike a bird at midday and I don’t know his exact location, I’ll use locator calls to pinpoint him before slipping in and calling.”

 10. Stake out a turkey dusting area.

 As hens start nesting, dusting areas become hotspots that many hunters overlook, according to Travis Faulkner.
 “Hens become really faithful to their dusting areas this time of the season, and gobblers will often show up at these sites and hope for an encounter.”
 Setting up on a dusting area is another excellent tactic on days when the gobbling is poor to non-existent.
 “I don’t hesitate to call from these spots,” says Faulkner.
-A gobbler will hear that yelping and think Oh, she’s there again, and waltz in.”
+"A gobbler will hear that yelping and think Oh, she’s there again, and waltz in.”

 11. Buddy up on a roosted tom.

 Many late-season gobblers, especially old ones, have the maddening habit of flying away from calling as they exit the roost.
-“While it’s tempting to believe they’re nervous that the calling they hear is a hunter, but what’s probably happening is that they’re simply used to having hens come to them, and so they just fly to a strut zone where they know that’s going to happen,” says Billy Yargus.
-“Lots of times a tom with have more than one strut zone, and one of the best ways to kill that turkey is to bring a buddy.
+“While it’s tempting to believe they’re nervous that the calling they hear is a hunter, what’s probably happening is that they’re simply used to having hens come to them, and so they just fly to a strut zone where they know that’s going to happen,” says Billy Yargus.
+“Lots of times a tom will have more than one strut zone, and one of the best ways to kill that turkey is to bring a buddy.
 Each hunter sets up in a different zone, and from there you just decide if you want to call or not.
 In my experience, the tom is probably going to land near the guy who never touches a call.
 But the minute you bank on that, the bird will do just the opposite.”
 Either way, one of you fills a tag.

 12. Hunt the secondary turkey “rut.”